ShirleyLii/JounralSystemWithReact/README.md

 * Redis
 * Webpack for compilation
 * Speech-to-Tex
-** speech recognition modulede signed to listen continuously to a user
+  * Speech recognition modulede signed to listen continuously to a user
 * AWS for holding project online